vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/03_CALENDARIC_REFERENCES_IN_THE_YAJUR_VEDIC_LITERATURE.md

 This is the definition of the tithi given in Siddhāntas or scientific astronomy which started about 400 A.D.
 But this presupposes knowledge of measurement of angles, and precise scientific observation, of which we find no trace in the Vedic literature.
 What was then the origin of this system ?

 We have no reference to tithi in the Rg-Veda.
 The first reference is found in Yajurvedic literature, and the Brāhmaṇas.
-The **Taittiriya Samhita** talks of the **pancadasi tithi**, which shows that the lunar pakṣa was divided into 15 tithis, counted by ordinal numbers from 1 to 15 for each pakṣa.
+The **Taittiriya Saṁhita** talks of the **pancadasi tithi**, which shows that the lunar pakṣa was divided into 15 tithis, counted by ordinal numbers from 1 to 15 for each pakṣa.
 But what was the time period meant by a tithi ?
 The **Aitareya Brāhmaṇa** attached to the Rg-Veda gives the following definition of the tithi.

 Aitareya Brāhmaṇa, 32.10 - Yām paryastam iyad abhyudiyād iti sā tithih.